DumbWaysStudent/DW12CCJG9_webtoon/README.md

 This project is still under development, so there still needs to be some improvement.

 ## SMOKETOON
-Smoketoon is an aplication for read webtoon online/offline for free
+Smoketoon is an aplication for read webtoon online/offline for free.
+The screen names are still following the mockup, i will change it soon as possible.
 ## <img src="https://github.com/DumbWaysStudent/DW12CCJG9_webtoon/blob/master/image_etc/smoketoonhandhandled.png" width="300">

 ## Screenshot